Because, I said, even a 100% repayment plan under Chapter 13 saves you money.

 In my experience, it’s the rare case when every creditor follows through and files a claim.

-So my client will get a discharge of all the debt he owes to creditors with legitimate claims who don’t file a proof of claim.
+So my client will get a discharge of all his liability to creditors who don’t file claims, without paying them a cent.

 Point: too soon to tell